vasilNnikolov/meteor_tracker/README.md

 The $x$ axis is from the center of the Earth to the point of spring equinox $\gamma$, the $z$ axis is from the center of the Earth to the North Pole and the $y$ axis is such that the coordinate system is orthogonal and right-handed $(\hat{x} \times \hat{y} = \hat{z})$

+#### Sky coordinate system

+This is the system which specifies how to generate the flower pattern for the catalogue stars.
+The $x$ axis will always be parallel to the $xy$ plane of the geocentric coordinate system, and the $z$ axis will always point up.
+The $y$ axis is such that the coordinate system is orthogonal and right-handed $(\hat{x} \times \hat{y} = \hat{z})$.
+Specifying this coordinate system is important because the $x$ axis in particular is used to calculate the ordering of the $k$ brightest stars in the FOV around a central star, as described in the [flower pattern](#flower-pattern) section.

 #### Camera coordinate system

 The $x$ axis is from the center of the picture to the right, the $z$ axis is from the center of the picture going up, and the $y$ axis is perpendicular to the picture, going in the direction of shooting (to the sky).